 - ½ cup rolled oats

 - 1 tablespoon vanilla extract

 - ½ cup mini chocolate chips

-- Fold in chocolate chips
+- Fold in the mini chocolate chips

 - Distribute filling evenly (these will be large muffins)